Uberspace/lab/source/guide_icecast2.rst

 Icecast is distributed under the GNU GPL, version 2.
 A copy of this license is included with this software in the COPYING file.

-Find the Icecast2 docu here_
+Find the Icecast2 documentation here_

 ----